GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 This repository provides all code and data required to reproduce the numerical results presented in the paper.

-Each problem folder contains the implementation scripts, dataset generation codes, and execution instructions associated with that problem.
-All parameter settings are defined directly within the scripts.
+Within each problem folder, the boundary-condition folders contain two scripts: main.py, which implements the numerical method, and domain.py, which generates the required datasets.
+All parameter settings are specified directly within these scripts.

 ---